UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 ### Instructions for setting up the environment
 A .yml environment file has been uploaded to the main repository directory with environment name `pinn_sea_ice`.
 This file serves as the basis for setting up the Python environment necessary to run the Physically Informed Neural Network (PINN) desirable as part of this project.

+Notes:
+* If you are in a remote login environment, you may need to run `module load python` first to initialize an envionrment with `conda`.
+* If not already installed, in order to add to the kernel list you may need to run `conda install -c conda-forge ipykernel` to install `ipykernel`.
+* If you run into troubles installing the `physics-informed-neural-networks` package, run `pip install --no-cache-dir physics-informed-neural-networks` to install it.

 Make sure you are in the repository directory where `environment.yml` is saved (home directory of your git clone).
 Then, open your terminal and run the following commands: